DMCPS Quick Links:

 Professional Development Opportunities

-Milwaukee Child Welfare Partnership is a partnership between the University of Wisconsin-Milwaukee, Helen Bader School of Social Welfare; Wisconsin Department of Children and Families, Division of Safety and Permanence, and the Bureau of Milwaukee Child Welfare and its partner agencies.
-Its goal is to collaboratively identify and respond to the professional development needs of practicing child welfare professionals in the Bureau of Milwaukee Child Welfare.
+Milwaukee Child Welfare Partnership is a partnership between the University of Wisconsin-Milwaukee, Helen Bader School of Social Welfare; Wisconsin Department of Children and Families, Division of Safety and Permanence, and the Division of Milwaukee Child Protective Services and its partner agencies.
+Its goal is to collaboratively identify and respond to the professional development needs of practicing child welfare professionals in the Division of Milwaukee Child Protective Services.
 Activities include needs assessment, curriculum and instructor development, training delivery, and evaluation and performance consultation.